didrocks/website/content/blog/ubuntu-artful-gs-transition.15.md

 As usual, if you are eager to experiment with these changes before they migrate to the artful release pocket, you can head over to [our official Ubuntu desktop team transitions ppa](https://launchpad.net/~ubuntu-desktop/+archive/ubuntu/transitions) to get a taste of what's cooking!

 Now, it's almost time to release 17.10 (few days ahead!), but I will probably blog about the upgrade experience in my next and last - for this cycle - report on our Ubuntu GNOME Shell transition!

+Edit: As told before, feel free to comment on [our community HUB](https://community.ubuntu.com/t/ubuntu-gnome-shell-in-artful-day-15/662) as the integration below doesn't work for now.